Kong/docs.konghq.com/app/getting-started-guide/2.4.x/load-balancing.md

 ## Configure Upstream Services

-In this section, you will create an Upstream named `upstream` and add two targets to it.
+In this section, you will create an Upstream named `example_upstream` and add two targets to it.

 {% navtabs %}
 {% navtab Using Kong Manager %}